jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 ### Spirituality as a Religious Stat#e

-Overlapping with spirituality as a mystical state is the conception of spirituality that "spirituality" as the state of who has turned one's belief wholly to a cause.
+Overlapping with spirituality as a mystical state is the conception of spirituality as being the state of who has turned one's belief wholly to a religious cause.
 For example, this is frequently seen in early Christian writings.
 In many cases, when the world "spiritual" is used, one could interchange with the word "religious" or "Christian" without losing sense of the meaning of the sentence.
 For instance, the message of Jesus is described